vchinna15/Data-Structure/README.md

   2. Linear Solution: Second approach, in a single FOR loop, keep track of 'which number it has already encountered' using an array called existingNumnbers[].
 Every time the code encounters a new number, it stores i in the index of existingNumbers corresponding to the value of the number.
 If the array is [3,2,7], existingNumbers[]=[ ,1,1,1, , , ,1]
  3. Linear Solution: in a single for loop, add each data into a HashSet. if the add() method of HashSet returns false, thta means, the rdatais a duplicate.
 Time complexity is O(N), as adding a value to HashSet is one step O(1) and FOR loop takes O(N) steps.

+ Selection SOrt: We check each cell of a array to see which value is least and store the index into a variable-lowestValueIndex.
+Once we reach the end of teharray, we swap the value at the location of lowest index with the first element of the array.
+In the second passthrough, we check each cell starting from index 1 and find the lowest value index and swap.
+In the third passthrough, index 2 with lowest index value and son on.

+ if N=4; there will be 3+2+1=6 comparisons. and only 3 swaps(one for each passthrough) for worst case scenario(in case of bubble sort, it will be 6 passthrough).
+Even though, O(N squared), it is faster than Bubble sort.

  In Big-O notation, O(n squared/2) = O(N squared); O(100N) = O(N); O(N/2) = O(N)